JLMadsen/twoPhaseCommit/README.md

 ## Implementation

+This implementation is based around a simple web bank.
+We have one account with a balance, we can change this balance and commit it.

 For the communication i use a socket server, this acts as an intermediate for designating a coordinator and keeping count of clients.
 It also sends an echo of all incoming messages to all clients.

 The first client that connects to the socket server will be assigned the coordinator role, the rest are participants.